 PACIFIC Greyhound Lines, San Francisco (bus transportation) has renewed for 52 weeks its weekly renewed for 52 weeks its weekly quarter-hour program, Romance of the Highways on 28 Mutual-Don Lee stations in the Western States.
 This marks the beginning of the seventh consecutive year for the sponsor on this network.
-Pursuing the theme "Serve America Now-See America Later," the program is dedicated to its listeners as a goodwill and service feature.
-Compared to the service feature. goodwill and service feature.
-Commander A. W. Scott conducts the program in the role of narrator.
+Pursuing the theme "Serve America Now- See America Later," the program is dedicated to its listeners as a goodwill and service feature.
+Comgoodwill and service feature.
+Com-mander A. W. Scott conducts the program in the role of narrator.
 Agency is Beaumont & Hohman, San Francisco.